vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 + Interface Segregation Principle.
 + Dependency Inversion Principle.

 A lot of principles, I hear ya!
+Don’t let you discourage by their academic sex appeal.
 You are new to this and are maybe still dealing with a lot of basic programming concepts.
 The last thing you wanna stuff your brain with are coding principles.
 Fair point!
 I would say though that you are maybe missing out on an opportunity to step up your game from the very beginning.

+minimal entanglements

 It is not uncommon to think that you need to wait until you are ready, until you are more advanced to jump into more advanced waters.
 And you may be right in some regards.
 These design principles are different though.
 On the one hand, I feel like they are beginner-friendly to grasp and on the other hand, they will improve the quality of your code from day one.
 They will help you to design your code the way professionals do—at least you will start looking at your code as the big girls do.
 What’s not to like?

 If I would attempt to sum up the SOLID principles in one sentence, I would probably fail—miserably.
 What question do these principles address?
 This might be easier to answer.
 They were a result of thinking about how we can better manage dependencies.
-This is a question that is of equal importance for beginners and pros alike.
+How can we prevent to create fast-rotting software?
+These are questions that are of equal importance for beginners and pros alike.

 Are these principles appropriate for a dynamic language like Ruby?
 After all, when SOLID was formed, it was in an era of statically typed Java and C++ programming.
 Good question!
 Yes, static languages have stronger dependencies but there is no reason to throw these principles out the window when you write Ruby code.
 You will learn basic techniques how you can modularize and stabilize your code.